Newport Beach City Hall Garden

 On the plus side, the garden showcases how to mound and topdress soil, use planted islands, and how just a few sculptural succulents can create an intriguing, low-maintenance, low-water landscape.

 This is best illustrated by a grouping of Beaucarnea recurvata.
 (Its common names “ponytail palm,” “elephant’s foot palm” and “bottle palm” are misleading—these tree succulents aren’t palms.)
 Like many agaves and cacti also in the garden, beaucarneas are from Mexico.
 They’re easy to come by, inexpensive even in 5-gallon pots, grow fairly rapidly when in the ground (about a foot a year), tolerate mild frosts, and have intriguing Dr. Seuss-like forms.
 What makes each “succulent” is its bulbous, water-storing base (caudex).
-In summer, the trees’ topknots produce feathery sprays of cream and pink flowers.
+In summer, the trees’ topknots produce feathery sprays of cream and pink.

 Beaucarnea recurvata in bloom